bootstrapworld/curriculum/lessons/Data-Science/codap-bar-charts/langs/en-us/slides.md

 {layout="Investigate"}
 # Exploring Other Displays

 We're going to complete @printable-exercise{pages/plot-practice.adoc} together.
-To make a bar chart showing the sex of animals from the shelter, I will ask myself a series of important questions.
+To make a dot plot showing the sex of animals from the shelter, I will ask myself a series of important questions.

 * Which attributes on which axes?
 * What type of data?